Richard-Burd/sinatra-portfolio-project/README.md

 ## Contributors Guide

 If you would like to extend the functionality of the program by building out the functionality for creation, editing, and deletion of authors...well that would be awesome.
 Just fork a copy and have at it.
 The ./author directory is already scaffolded out for you and if you want to expand the program functionality out to allow for the creation, editing, and deletion of genres, locations, and languages as well...just follow the blueprint already established for the Book class.
 I don't have any tests to pass for this program, but if you just peruse through the web app and check out the limited functionality to make sure everything's working then you should see any bugs generated in your program.

+## Contributors Guide

+<p class='util--hide'> A link to the license for this code is available <a href='https://www.gnu.org/licenses/gpl-3.0.en.html'>here</a> per instructions on the `spec.md` file located <a href='https://github.com/Richard-Burd/sinatra-portfolio-project/blob/master/spec.md'>here</a> in the main directory of this GitHub repository </p>